sebkaletta/traffic-intersection-arduino/README.md

 # traffic-intersection-arduino

-#### Small Arduino Project for an Intersection with 4 Traffic Lights, with one of them acting as an emergency access road
+#### Small Arduino Project for an Intersection with 4 Traffic Lights, with one of them acting simultaneously as an emergency access road

 ### Fuctionality
 ##### Traffic lights will turn green one by one (cycle red - yellow&red - green - yellow - red)